Suzanna-Linn/slua/docs/beta.md

 <pre class="language-sluab"><code class="language-sluab">-- example with all the methods (SLua Beta)

--- a function to use for the example local myListenFunction(channel, name, id, msg)
+-- a function to use for the example local function myListenFunction(channel, name, id, msg)
     -- do something
 end
 -- start listening as usual